-Helping Children Problem Solve
+Helping Children Problem-Solve

 As we looked at his work, B explained that he wanted to put his tissue paper collage of a baby bird breaking through its shell on top of a larger piece of paper that he filled-in with oil pastel.
 I could easily have provided tape, but instead asked B, "Do you think there is anything here on the table you can use to connect your pictures?"
-Sometimes, just getting a child to re-notice what's in front of him sparks the idea he needs to continue.
-Sometimes he needs more questioning to help him see potential solutions.
-We talked about why tape works to connect things (it's sticky) and I asked him if any of the materials on the table were sticky.
-We talked about how the liquid starch glue is sticky, but also thin, so maybe not strong enough to hold two thick papers together on its own.
-I also pointed out that tape is basically just sticky paper.
-Now, I can't remember if he figured it out on his own, or I wondered aloud, "could we use the tissue paper and starch to make our own tape?," but it was something B was willing to try.
-He was excited to have worked out an aesthetically pleasing solution for his picture.
+Sometimes, just getting a child to re-notice what's in front of them sparks the idea they need to continue.
+Sometimes a child needs more questioning to help them see potential solutions.
+I asked B to tell me why tape works to connect things (it's sticky) and if any of the materials available were sticky.
+Together, we talked about how the liquid starch glue is sticky, but also runny, so we tested it as an adhesive for two scraps of watercolor paper.
+B discovered that liquid starch is not strong enough to hold two thick papers together on its own.
+At this point, I reminded him to think about how tape is basically just sticky paper.
+Now, I can't remember if he figured it out on his own, or if I wondered aloud, "could we use the tissue paper and starch to make our own tape?," but it was something B was willing to try.
+He was excited to have created an aesthetically pleasing solution for his picture.

 I could have just given him the solution, right from the start, but that's not what we're going for in the studio.
 Our goal is to help foster our guests' cognitive and intellectual development, not just get them to an aesthetically pleasing end result.

 Later, when his brother J wanted to try the solution too, I asked B to explain to his brother how to use tissue paper like tape.
 Whenever possible, I try to get children to help each other problem solve.
 There's another level of learning added to an art-making experience when the creator verbally shares their process or idea.
 Peers can be great teachers, at any age!